rabierp/search-requests/README.md

 ```

 ## Split the input file
-The complete list of requests must be prepared in a CSV file with the following format :
+The complete list of requests must be prepared in a CSV file with the following format (don't forget double quotes if they are required):
 ```
 mot-lexique;categorie
 ```
-From a Vertex AI Notebook (for more simplicity), open a terminal and upload the 'regions-list.txt' file, the 'urls-list.txt' file, and your input CSV file with all the queries.
+From a Vertex AI Notebook (for more simplicity), open a terminal and upload the 'regions-list.txt' file, the 'urls-list.txt' file, as well as your input CSV file with all the queries.
 Then, split the input file into 9 pieces:
 ```
 $ split -n l/9 allreqs-quoted.csv